Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Semiparametric Policy Optimization by Profiling the Link (PSPO)

-Our nonparametric complexity assumption is the condition that the class of thresholded indices is $P$-Glivenko-Cantelli, which can for example be satisfied if the class of indices $\Tcal$ is VC-subgraph.
-The assumption that $\Var(\E[z\mid w])\neq0$ is equivalent to the true index being nontrivial, $\tst\neq0$.
-And, the assumption that $\{t/\|t\|:t\in\Tcal\backslash\{0\}\}$ is $L_2$-compact is essentially a smoothness assumption so that we cannot take $t\to0$ while making it overly rough and complex at small scales.
-Together, these show that the PSPO induced policy converges, even if we cannot identify the index.
+The functional complexity condition here is that thresholded indices form a $P$-Glivenko--Cantelli class (\eg, $\Tcal$ is VC-subgraph).
+The assumption $\Var(\E[z\mid w])\neq0$ is equivalent to $\tst\neq0$.
+And, the $L_2$-compactness assumption ensures we cannot take $t\to0$ while making it overly complex at small scales, since we must be invariant to scale.